 Sydney’s downtown area is known as the CBD or the financial district.
 It is the beating heart of business and commerce in the city.
 Packed not only with office blocks and the Sydney Tower, there are many shopping malls and boutiques.
 It’s a short walk to the Sydney Opera House and Circular Quay.

 - The York by Swiss Belotel

-Darling Harbour is Sydney’s biggest shopping and entertainment area where you will find a huge array of restaurants and nightlife.
+Darling Harbour is Sydney’s biggest shopping and entertainment area, where you will find a vast array of restaurants and nightlife.
 It’s also home to Sydney’s aquarium and the wildlife zoo.
-It’s a great area in which to stay, with everything at your fingertips!
-Darling Harbour is about a 30-40 minute walk from Circular Quay and Sydney Opera House.
+It’s a great area to stay in, with everything at your fingertips!
+Darling Harbour is a 40-minute walk from Sydney Opera House and Circular Quay.

 - Holiday Inn Darling Harbour

 The Rocks/Circular Quay

 If you stay in this area, you will be closest to the port of Sydney.
 Your cruise from Sydney will start just a short walk from your hotel.

 Hotels located in The Rocks are generally more expensive.
 But often the view is world-class!